-The depletion rate per BOE is higher in the 2023 periods than in the 2022 periods due mainly to the increase in future development cost needed for developing the petroleum and natural gas proved and probable reserves.
+The depletion rate per BOE is higher in Q1 2024 than in Q1 2023 due mainly to the increase in future development cost needed for developing the petroleum and natural gas proved and probable reserves.

-The depletion expense calculation for the year ended December 31, 2023 included \$76.2 million (2022 - \$59.9 million) for estimated future development costs associated with petroleum and natural gas proved and probable reserves in Argentina.
+The depletion expense calculation for Q1 2024 included \$76.2 million (December 31, 2023 - \$76.2 million) for estimated future development costs associated with petroleum and natural gas proved and probable reserves in Argentina.